-Water Shortages Are Nothing New To Some Folks In Cape Town
+Every Day Seems Like 'Day Zero' To Some Cape Town Residents

 The vast majority of his students live in townships, he says.
 To get water, they have to walk to communal taps.

-"Once we find water," he says, "we are going to give each and every learner five liters a day to take home, so we can also ease the burden on them."
+"Once we find water," he says, "we are going to give each and every learner 5 liters a day to take home, so we can also ease the burden on them."

-Water Pleasure
+Water pleasure

 For now, the water restrictions are a hardship even for the fairly well off.